It’s not easy to write well. Or, as Ernest Hemingway put it, “Easy writing makes hard reading.”

 Write at an appropriate reading level

-Don’t explain things your audience doesn’t need to know
+Don’t explain things your training population doesn’t need to know

-Again, if you’re training your audience to make a common household item, your training probably shouldn’t start with a 15-minute history of that item’s development over the past three centuries.
+It’s it’s not necessary, leave it out.
+For example, if you’re teaching learners to make a common household item, your training shouldn’t start with a 15-minute history of that item’s development over the past three centuries.

 Avoid specialized language (“jargon”) when possible